mark-shovman/plot-vr/README.md

 * can/should I avoid writing dedicated entites in a-frame?
 I can, in principle, move all the backend, and even artists, to a-frame primitives, and leave only thin wrappers in python.

 * I wonder how mpl handles statefulness - what's the backend, for instance.
 Checked in C:\Anaconda3\Lib\site-packages\matplotlib.
 OMG what a mess O.O

+##30 May 2020

+* Since April, implemented Artist/Scripting layer, multiple Scenes, and multiple plots in a scene.
+Did not log much because COVID-19.

+* Next step - Axes, bounding boxes, etc.

+* Tried to show the scene in Jupyter via IFrame.
+Almost works, but fails on 'jquery.min.js:6084 Not allowed to load local resource'.
+There are ways around it, e.g. saving the temp file in a project dorectory.
+Later.